lucas-santoni/blog.geographer.fr/content/missing-pelican-plugins-guide.md

 Finally, let's define the `generate_output` method.
-Note that we don't use the `writer` that we get as parameter as it is mostly made for the articles/pages generators that use template.
+Note that we don't use the `writer` that we get as parameter as it is mostly made for the articles/pages generators and use templates.
 In our case, it is much simpler to directly implement the writing logic.

 ```py